ceefour/feedburner/README.txt

       as a 'Personal FeedFlare':
       http://pathtoyourdrupalsite.com/feedburner/feedflare/comments

 Q: Links or images in my FeedBurner feed aren't working!
-How can I convert them to absolute URLs?
 A: You will need to convert those relative URLs ('images/mypic.jpg') to absolute URLs ('http://mysite/images/mypic.jpg').
 I highly recommend the Pathologic module (http://drupal.org/project/pathologic) for exactly this problem.